acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 ## 2. Membership Validity Period

 ### 2.1 Paid Memberships
 AcmeVPN offers monthly, quarterly, and annual paid membership services.
-The validity period of each service is calculated continuously from the effective time, which is 31×24 hours, 93×24 hours, and 372×24 hours respectively, and is not based on calendar days.
+The validity period is calculated by natural months, maintaining the same time point:
+- **Monthly Membership**: From the time of activation, extends forward by 1 natural month, expiring at the same time on the corresponding date;
+- **Quarterly Membership**: From the time of activation, extends forward by 3 natural months, expiring at the same time on the corresponding date;
+- **Annual Membership**: From the time of activation, extends forward by 12 natural months, expiring at the same time on the corresponding date;
+- **Biannual Membership**: From the time of activation, extends forward by 24 natural months, expiring at the same time on the corresponding date.

+**Handling Rules for Non-existent Dates**:
+When the target month does not have the activation date (e.g., monthly membership activated on January 31, but February has no 31st day), the system adjusts the expiry date to the last day of that month.
+- **Subscription Renewals**: For subsequent auto-renewals, if the target month has the original activation date, the original date is restored;
+- **One-time Purchases**: Only applies to the expiry time calculation for that specific purchase.

+**Calculation Examples**:

+**One-time Purchase Examples**:
-**Example**: If you purchase a monthly VIP membership at 8:00 AM (Singapore Standard Time) on February 1, 2025, the membership will expire after 31×24 hours, i.e., at 8:00 AM (Singapore Standard Time) on March 4, 2025.
+- **Example 1**: If you purchase a monthly VIP membership at 8:00 AM (Singapore Standard Time) on February 1, 2025, the membership will expire at 8:00 AM (Singapore Standard Time) on March 1, 2025, and manual repurchase is required after expiry;
+- **Example 2**: If you purchase a monthly VIP membership at 10:00 AM (Singapore Standard Time) on January 31, 2025, since February has no 31st day, the membership will expire at 10:00 AM (Singapore Standard Time) on February 28, 2025, and manual repurchase is required after expiry.

+**Subscription Renewal Examples**:
+- **Example 3**: If you subscribe to monthly VIP membership (auto-renewal) at 10:00 AM (Singapore Standard Time) on January 31, 2025, the first billing cycle will expire and auto-renew at 10:00 AM (Singapore Standard Time) on February 28, 2025, and the second billing cycle will expire at 10:00 AM (Singapore Standard Time) on March 31, 2025 (restoring the original date of 31st).

 ### 2.2 Free Reward Membership
 **Basic Membership**: